Neuro-Mechatronics-Interfaces/Annotation_Tools/README.md

   2. Second click sets the end of the channel set.
   3. Final click sets the control point dictating how the curve will bend.
 * The interface stores `UNDO` information for exactly one `UNDO` operation.
 To reset to the previous state, you can hold `CTRL` while pressing `z`.
+* If you want to remove a channel but you are not sure which slice it is on or something, set this channel as your current channel then press the `delete` button on the keyboard. _Note that this will cause `UNDO` to recall the position of this point as the last `UNDO` operation._

 When you are done adding all channels, the progress bar at the top should be fully colored (indicating that all channels have been placed).
 Click the `Save` button (bottom-right) and specify the name and location where you want to save the output annotations table.